pgaxatte/cloud-workshops/01_simple_app/01c_manage_networks_and_ports.md

 openstack server add port vm01 c695b5d8-...
 ```

-Since we hotplugged the port, we need to tell the OS (Debian 10 here) to use the interface.
+The OS (Debian 10 here) should be able to use the new interface right away by sending a DHCP request.
-So, connect to `vm01` and enable the new interface:
+Let's make sure of it by connecting to `vm01` and checking the interface is up and well configured:
 ```
-# With the public IP address of vm02
+# With the public IP address of vm01
 $ ssh debian@XXX.XXX.XXX.XXX
 [...]
 debian@vm01:~$

-# Check that you see two interfaces (three if you count the loopback...) and only one has an
+# Check that you see two interfaces (three if you count the loopback...)
-# IP address:
 debian@vm01:~$ ip addr show
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000
     link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00